 - Traction & Stability: The outsole’s solid rubber and broader footprint offered secure planting on packed dirt and hard-packed gravel; on wet roots and slick rock the shoe’s stability prevented sudden medial collapse that often spikes plantar tension.
 The ROLLBAR reduces rotational movement and keeps heel strike centered, translating to fewer painful inward twists.

 - Comfort & Fit: Heel-lock was secure; measured heel-slip negligible (~0–1 mm).
 Toe-box is roomy in wide/ex-wide versions; regular last is stable but can feel snug to some.
-Break-in: 1–2 short outings.
-Hot spots: rare when paired with medium orthotic.
+Break-in was 1–2 short outings.
+Hot spots were rare when paired with medium orthotic.
 Fatigue score after 18 miles with 12 lb pack: 4/10.

 - Orthotic Compatibility: We tested with Superfeet Green (high-profile ~6 mm) trimmed and Powerstep Pinnacle (~4.5 mm).
 Superfeet fit best in wide sizes and reduced heel pain 7 → 3 over 15 miles; Powerstep also effective but required minor trimming.
 No fit compromise when choosing wide sizing.

-- Impact on Plantar Fasciitis: Good→Best for moderate→severe PF: the 1540’s posting controls pronation and limits arch strain under load.
+- Impact on Plantar Fasciitis: Good→Best for moderate→severe PF: the New Balance 1540v3’s posting controls pronation and limits arch strain under load.

 2. Downsides